-This systematic review on wearables, sensors, and other smart devices and related applications to detect and/or monitor CIPN signs and symptoms in cancer patients undergoing neurotoxic chemotherapy retrieved sixteen studies, of which five were on body worn wearables, sensors, and devices to detect or monitor CIPN, 32-36 ten used devices that may be engineered and integrated in IoT/IoMT architectures38-47 and one was an IoMT solution for CIPN treatment or prevention but was included as proof-of-concept study to assess CIPN lower-limb signs.37 The included studies were quite heterogeneous in terms of patient populations (ie, cancer patients at risk of developing CIPN vs patients with already established CIPN), design (ie, mainly pilot/ feasibility trials), outcome measures, devices/wearables/sensors applied, all factors that precluded a meta-analytical approach.
-The risk of bias was unclear for many of the assessed domains, but the lack of a specific risk of bias tool for studies on wearables, sensors, and IoMT solutions impedes robust conclusions on this issue.
+This systematic review on wearables, sensors, and other smart devices and related applications to detect and/or monitor CIPN signs and symptoms in cancer patients undergoing neurotoxic chemotherapy retrieved sixteen studies, of which five were on body worn wearables, sensors, and devices to detect or monitor CIPN [32-36], ten used devices that may be engineered and integrated in IoT/IoMT architectures [38-47] and one was an IoMT solution for CIPN treatment or prevention but was included as proof-of-concept study to assess CIPN lower-limb signs [37].
+The included studies were quite heterogeneous in terms of patient populations (i.e., cancer patients at risk of developing CIPN vs. patients with already established CIPN), design (i.e., mainly pilot/feasibility trials), outcome measures, devices/wearables/sensors applied, all factors that precluded a meta-analytical approach.
+The risk of bias was unclear for many of the assessed domains, but the lack of a specific risk of bias tool for studies on wearables, sensors and IoMT solutions impede robust conclusions on this issue.

-Nine studies were performed on cancer patients with established CIPN, ^{32-36,38,40,42,47} and seven studies focused on cancer patients at risk of developing CIPN, that is, receiving neurotoxic chemotherapeutic regimens. ^{37,39,41,43-46} Five studies aimed to monitor CIPN evolution over time. ^{39,41,43-45} Taken together, these reports suggest an increasing interest for wearables and other devices in CIPN objective assessment, but a still very limited contribution to CIPN detection and monitoring in the clinical setting.
+Nine studies were performed on cancer patients with established CIPN [32-36,38,40,42,47], and seven studies focused on cancer patients at risk of developing CIPN, i.e., receiving neurotoxic chemotherapeutic regimens, [37,39,41,43-46].
+Five studies aimed to monitor CIPN evolution over time [39,41,43-45].
+Taken together these reports suggest an increasing interest for wearables and other devices in CIPN objective assessment, but a still very limited contribution to CIPN detection and monitoring in the clinical setting.